Rethinking Humanity’s Place in the World

 Multiple questions follow.
 What sort of being is the human being that now influences, if not determines, multiple life-system processes from cellular to atmospheric levels?
 How shall we evaluate and correct the economies and institutions that undermine the bases and flows of life?
 Do the academic disciplines that have shaped our thinking and commitments need to change if people are to live in hope?
 What can we learn from the past as we look toward the future?

 This series brings together leading scholars from diverse disciplines (political economy, history, anthropology, theology, philosophy, environmental humanities, and law) to examine the conditions under which a hopeful future might be imagined.
 Key themes, concepts, and practices that have animated cultural production will be examined and evaluated so as to outline a better prospect for our future, shared life.
-Each week, Norman Wirzba will interview a leading scholar on how their work addresses the questions posed by the Anthropocene.

 January 21 – Timothy Ingold